 As a general rule, life insurance will never be cheaper tomorrow, so it is important to gather information quickly and apply today.

-Before you Apply for Life insurance with Cardiomyopathy
+- Before you apply for Life insurance with Cardiomyopathy

-Before applying for life insurance get the right information up front about the people you are working with.
+Before applying for life insurance get the right information upfront about the people you are working with.
 Do they represent many major life insurance carriers?
 How about prior success getting great rates for other people with heart conditions?
 Do they understand your cardiomyopathy, your family and your goals?